ximinng/ximinng.github.io/_pages/about.md

 # 🔥 News
 - *2023.12*: &nbsp;🎉🎉 We released the [PyTorch-SVGRender](https://github.com/ximinng/PyTorch-SVGRender).
 Pytorch-SVGRender is
-  the go-to library for state-of-the-art differentiable rendering methods for image vectorization.
+  the go-to library for state-of-the-art differentiable rendering methods for SVG generation.

 <!--
 # 📄 Writing